Ergonomic Works

 Photo Tips:

-* File Size: Most ergonomists will have a preferred method for receiving photos for a remote ergonomic evaluation.
-If emailing, be mindful of file sizes and consider compressing them or using a file-sharing service.
+* File Size: Ergonomists often have a preferred method for receiving photos for a comprehensive ergonomic assessment.
+If you are emailing them, keep file sizes in mind and consider compressing your images or utilizing a file-sharing service.

-* Number of Photos: Don't hesitate to take a few extra shots if you think they might be helpful for your ergonomic assessment, but prioritize the angles listed above.
+* Number of Photos: Feel free to take a few extra photos if you think they could assist in your workstation evaluation, but focus on capturing the essential angles specified above.

-Once you have these photos, you'll be ready to provide your ergonomist with the visual information they need for your remote ergonomic evaluation and ergonomic assessment, which will facilitate a thorough workstation evaluation!
+Once you have these photos, you'll be ready to provide your ergonomist with the visual information needed for your remote ergonomic evaluation and ergonomic assessment, ensuring a comprehensive workstation evaluation.

 Cancelation Policy